G-Core/product-documentation/documentation/reseller-support/manuals/vendor-settings.md

 ### Brand name

 Enter your brand name.
-It will be displayed in the title tag of the page’s tab, in the “Help” menu > “Website”, on the Welcome page and in emails.
-If you do not specify anything, Gcore will be displayed
+It will be displayed in the title tag of the page’s tab, in the “Help” menu > “Website”, on the Welcome page, in the body of email notifications, and in the sender's name.

 ### Languages